 This is a network switch with Power over Ethernet functionality included.
 It allows network cables to run directly from the switch to the PoE device.

-An appliance, connected to a power supply, which connects to a standard network switch.
+An appliance, connected to a power supply, connects to a standard network switch.
 It injects electrical power into your network cables.